-Bookmakers (also known as bookies) take bets on the outcomes of various events, for instance horse and dog races, other sporting events, royal babies, election results and even the weather.
+Bookmakers (also known as bookies) take bets on the outcomes of various events, such as horse and dog races or other sporting events, royal babies, election results, and even the weather.
 They do it at racetracks (on-course), within bookies' shops (off-course) or on the internet (remote).
 Bets can relate to a simple win or lose situation, or how close the customer's guess is to an actual result (spread betting).

 You could be:

 - working out, on a computer, the continually changing odds on which contestant will win, or on the chances of an event actually taking place

 - taking money for bets before the event starts — face to face, over the phone, or online

 - paying out on winning bets after the event